 Set oven rack so it is in the middle of the oven.
 Always preheat your oven and be sure the oven temperature is accurate and set correctly by using an oven thermometer.

 Always use the ingredients a recipe calls for.
 Don’t substitute or alter.
-Remember, recipes are developed and tested with certain definite ingredients and instructions.
-Doing so may change the character of your baked good and you will fail to get the success you hoped for.
+Remember, recipes are developed and tested with certain definite ingredients and instructions, and changing ingredients can change the character of your baked goods.

 Unless your recipe specifically calls for glass, lower your oven temperature by 25°.
 Glass heats more quickly and retains its heat longer.